liferay-days/pod-sdk-gradle/README.md

 ## Provided scope

-Gradle does not have `provided` scope out-of-box, so we must enable it:
+This plugin is aware of `provided` scope.
+Gradle does not offer `provided` scope out-of-box.
+It can be defined like this:

 	configurations {
 		provided